Australian Tree Fern

 Cyathea cooperi

-The Cyathea cooperi, commonly known as the Australian Tree Fern, is a stunning architectural plant that brings a prehistoric, tropical feel to any space.
+The Cyathea cooperi, commonly known as the Australian Tree Fern, is an eye-catching architectural plant that brings a prehistoric, tropical feel to any space.
 It features a slender trunk topped with an expansive canopy of lacy, bright green fronds that can grow several feet long.
-Unlike many other ferns, it is relatively fast-growing and creates a dramatic focal point with its elegant, arching foliage.
-Its trunk is distinctively marked with coin-shaped scars left by fallen fronds, giving it a unique texture and appearance.
+Give it bright, indirect light, higher humidity, and steady moisture in a planter with drainage holes.

 Light